jichunxie/DYNATE/README.md

 remotes::install_github(
-  repo = "jichunxie/DATED",
+  repo = "jichunxie/DYNATE",
   build_vignettes = TRUE,
   build_manual = TRUE)

-A tutorial of this package can be found in this repository under "DATED/vignettes/" or running the following block of codes in R:
+A tutorial of this package can be found in this repository under "DYNATE/vignettes/" or running the following block of codes in R:

-library(DATED)
+library(DYNATE)
-browseVignettes("DATED")
+browseVignettes("DYNATE")